Cross-Class Feature Augmentation for Class Incremental Learning: Related Works

-One can mislead deep neural networks trained on natural datasets by injecting only a small amount of perturbation to input data, which is called an adversarial attack~\cite{carlini2017cw,goodfellow2015fgsm,madry2018pgd,sey2016df,zhao2018nat}.
+\paragraph{Adversarial attacks} One can mislead deep neural networks trained on natural datasets by injecting minor perturbation into input data, which is called an adversarial attack~\cite{carlini2017cw,goodfellow2015fgsm,madry2018pgd,sey2016df,zhao2018nat}.
 A well-known category in adversarial attacks relies on gradient-based optimization~\cite{carlini2017cw,goodfellow2015fgsm,madry2018pgd}.
-These methods deceive a network by adding a small amount of noise imperceptible by humans, in the direction of loss increase corresponding to the ground-truth label.
+These methods deceive a network by adding a small amount of noise imperceptible by humans, in the direction of increasing the loss corresponding to the ground-truth label.

-As an adversarial attack method for making features cross the class decision boundaries of a model, \cite{heo2019kd} harnesses the adversarial attack for generating fake images near class boundaries and feeds the generated adversarial examples to the model for knowledge distillation.
-Although this method demonstrates promising results, it increases the computational cost significantly since noise calculation over the whole images is expensive.
-In addition, since it is limited to creating a small number of supporting examples with a readily sufficient dataset, it is not straightforward to apply the method to data-hungry scenarios such as class incremental learning.